 "Plexus Black Box" evolved in many places, but grew, mainly in the art communities of New York, Rome, Dakar, Cagliari (Sardinia), and Amsterdam.
 In each of the locations mentioned the activities developed according to the specific characteristics of the locations and the cultural aspects of that particular community.
-As a consequence the invention of new forms and ideas arose in the activities developed.
+As a consequence the invention of new forms and ideas arose in the activities developed in the activities developed.